robrogers3/vue-single-select/README.md

 [Check it out on Code Pen](https://codepen.io/robrogers3/full/WKjGZE)

 ## What It Does

-vue-single-select provides a **simple** interface to replace regular select elements with auto-complete select elements like Chosen for jQuery.
+vue-single-select provides a ** simple** component for making long, unwieldy select boxes more friendly, like Chosen for jQuery.

 ## How Simple?